Growing potatoes is a fun and rewarding experience.

 The infected plant tissues may also develop a musty odor.

-Late blight can be managed through the use of fungicides and good cultural practices such as crop rotation.
+Late blight can be managed through the use of fungicides.

 Early blight: